anirudh9260/teamsync-frontend-react/README.md

 └── docs/             # Documentatio
 ```

+## Support

+If you encounter any issues or have questions:
+- Contact your team admin.
+- Email our support team at `anirudh.88@live.in`.

 ## License
 This project is licensed under the MIT License - see the  file for details.